 This is in fact the easiest and most rewarding trekking in Nepal with family.
 The easy trail of Poon Hill- Ghandruk is a week-long trek with a maximum altitude of 3,210 meters.
 Thus, along with the stunning views, the safety of your family is also guaranteed.
 The easy trekking route is mostly made with stone steps.

-Beyond the mountains of Nepal, their lies and very pleasing destination of Mustang.
+Beyond the mountains of Nepal, there lies and very pleasing destination of Mustang.
 The trip beings after you fly to Jomsom from Pokhara with your family.
-The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around.
+The classic town of Jomsom reflects a totally different landscape with colorful rocks, orange trees, and mountains all around it.

 Note: You can drive to Lo-Manthang, Upper Mustang for the actual insight into Tibetan Buddhist culture.
 This restricted region of Nepal saves the century-old Nepalese culture in the rawest form.

 Mohare Danda is a recently opened eco-tourism lodge hike.
 This week-long community lodge trek bestows the authentic culture of people in the local houses.
 Here, the people welcome you in their village with the traditional dance song.
 You stay in local houses and enjoy the organic foods grown on nearby farms.
 You can skip the crowd of major trekking trails and head for a rather peaceful and calm experience.

 Besides trekking, there are many other fun activities for Family holidays in Nepal.
 Here are some of the best alternatives to witness the best of Nepal without actually having to hike for weeks.

 Sightseeing tour in Nepal